-We are the custodians of the largest quantity of river and catchment data in the United Kingdom which provides us with a national perspective.
-We enable MPs, water companies and organisations to see the bigger picture, providing facts rather than opinions.
+We are the custodians of the largest quantity of river and catchment data in the Britain, Northern Ireland and Ireland, which provides us with a international perspective.
+We enable local and national legislators, water companies and organisations to see the bigger picture, providing facts rather than opinions.

 We believe knowledge is power.
 That’s why we champion the importance of healthy rivers; sharing knowledge online, at schools and through local groups.

 We bring together the people, knowledge, data and intelligence to help rivers thrive again; for us and future generations.

 Our rivers are an integral part of our communities and we must work together to protect them.
 We connect and empower local communities.

 The Rivers Trust bring together the people, knowledge, data and intelligence to empower communities to take action and be part of the solution; ensuring rivers thrive.